 Credit: Maggie Brandenburg

 Certain lens coatings are helpful for specific sports as well.
 An oleophobic coating helps reduce oil on the lenses, which is handy for glasses worn close to your face.
 A hydrophobic coating is useful if you plan to be around the water or splashed a lot, as it helps water droplets to roll more easily off the lenses.
-If you're hoping to run in your new shades, consider an anti-fog coating to prevent your lenses from clouding up too much.
-And a quality anti-reflective coating on the backs of the lenses is something we highly recommend, as it helps reduce back reflection.
+If you want to run in your new shades, consider an anti-fog coating to prevent your lenses from clouding too much.
+A quality anti-reflective coating on the backs of the lenses is something we highly recommend, as it helps reduce back reflection.

 Lens protections and frame fit are both very important when selecting the right sports sunglasses for your lifestyle.